 Is a balance transfer a good idea?

-Also, it’s important to consider that many balance transfer credit cards offer rewards when you make new purchases and that sometimes includes a sign-up bonus to encourage immediate spending.
+It’s important to consider that many balance transfer credit cards offer rewards when you make new purchases — and that sometimes includes a sign-up bonus to encourage immediate spending.

-What’s more, if you make purchases on your new card and don’t have a 0% APR promotion on purchases, interest may start accruing immediately and can neutralize any benefit you get from the balance transfer promotion.
+What’s more, if you make purchases on your new card and don’t have a 0 percent APR promotion on them, interest may start accruing immediately and can neutralize any benefit you get from the balance transfer promotion.

 As a result, it’s best to avoid adding new debt to your new balance transfer card and the original card until you’ve paid off what you owe.
-If you want to spend just enough to earn the card’s sign-up bonus to ease the cost of the card’s balance transfer fee, though, it can be worthwhile.
+If you intend to spend just enough to earn the card’s sign-up bonus and offset the cost of the card’s balance transfer fee, though, it can be worthwhile.
 But you can also get a card with no balance transfer fee to solve that problem.